-Established in 1886, Linwood contains the graves of the pioneers of Glenwood Springs.
-Its most infamous resident is Doc Holliday, who died of tuberculosis here in November of 1887.
+Established in 1886, Linwood Cemetery contains the graves of the pioneers of Glenwood Springs.
+It is also the final resting place dentist, gunslinger and Western legend Doc Holliday, who died of tuberculosis here in November of 1887.
 Doc had arrived in May of that year, presumably looking to the hot springs as a cure for his tuberculosis.
 Harvey Logan, alias “Kid Curry” was also buried in Linwood after committing suicide following a train robbery in 1904 near Parachute.
 Logan had been, for a while, a member of Butch Cassidy and Sundance Kid’s gang.
 Exploring this historic graveyard, with its beautiful and interesting headstones, is not to be missed.

 Frontier Historical Museum

-Home of Glenwood’s Frontier Historical Society, this 1905 house takes you back in time with artifacts and exhibits on everything from household life, mining, ranching and the Ute Indians to Doc Holliday, Teddy Roosevelt and Buffalo Bill Cody, all of whom spent time in Glenwood Springs.
+The Glenwood Frontier Historical Society is located in a historic 1905 house and filled with artifacts and exhibits that take visitors back in time.
+On display is everything from household life, mining and ranching to relics from the Ute Indians, Doc Holliday, Teddy Roosevelt and Buffalo Bill Cody, all of whom spent time in Glenwood Springs.
 The archives are available for research and the photo collection contains over 5,000 historic images.
-Pick up a walking tour of downtown historic Glenwood Springs or arrange a guided tour of Linwood Cemetery.
-Shop the Museum Store for books on Glenwood history, Doc Holliday and much, much more.
-Learn more about the Frontier Historical Society.
+Pick up a walking tour of downtown historic Glenwood Springs or arrange for a guided tour.
+Shop the Museum Store for books on Glenwood Springs history, Doc Holliday and much more.

 Glenwood Railroad Museum

-The railroad museum, located in the historic 1904 train depot, focuses on Glenwood’s railroad history.
+The railroad museum, located in the historic 1904 train depot on Seventh Street, focuses on Glenwood’s railroad history.
 Model railroads and train artifacts tell the story of railroad transportation in Glenwood Springs and throughout Colorado.